belangeo/pyo/trunk/doc/PyoObject/Fader.rst

 .. note::

-    Method out() is bypassed. :class:`Fader` signal can't be sent to audio outs.
+    The out() method is bypassed. :class:`Fader`'s signal can't be sent to audio outs.

 .. attribute:: Fader.fadein